 What bank does Tesla use for financing?

-Tesla has a subsidiary called Tesla Finance LLC that acts as its financing department.
-The automaker also has partnerships with US Bank and Wells Fargo to offer third-party financing.
+Tesla has a subsidiary, Tesla Finance LLC, which acts as its financing department.
+The automaker also partners with US Bank and Wells Fargo to offer third-party financing.

-You can apply for these different options on the Tesla website or secure financing yourself by getting pre-qualified with a bank or credit union of your choice.
+You can apply for these options on the Tesla website or secure financing by getting pre-qualified with a bank or credit union.

 Related Resources